 Protects victims of abuse, serious harassment, or stalking.
 An emergency protective order is granted by a Judge, often on call, and sought by law enforcement upon probable cause that one is necessary.

 Domestic Violence Restraining Order (DVRO)

-These relationships include: spouse or former spouse; person you are dating, or person you have dated; lover; mother or father of your child; anyone closely related to you by blood marriage or adoption (example: mother, father, child, brother, sister, grandparent); or person who regularly lives in your home.
+These relationships include a spouse or former spouse, a person you are dating, or a person you have dated; lover; mother or father of your child; anyone closely related to you by blood marriage or adoption (example: mother, father, child, brother, sister, grandparent); or a person who regularly lives in your home.